pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 Color, Finish, Formation, and Cleanliness: Deliveries must conform to the standard sample.

-*Note:* The physical specifications of the Government Printing Office are based on tests carried out at a relative humidity of 50% and a temperature of 70° F.&nbsp;{%- include columnbreak.html canvas=225 col=1 -%}&nbsp;
+*Note:* The physical specifications of the Government Printing Office are based on tests carried out at a relative humidity of 50% and a temperature of 70° F. {% include columnbreak.html canvas=225 col=1 %}

 ## The Paper Trade and the Proposed Specifications